 At the date of this Base Prospectus, payments of principal and interest by borrowers in respect of mortgage credit assets comprised in the Pool are usually made monthly in respect of the residential loans held by the Issuer.
-Such payments are collected by the Mortgage Servicer and are credited at least on a monthly basis into an account maintained by the Issuer with Barclays.
+Such payments are collected by the Mortgage Servicer and are credited at least on a monthly basis into an account maintained by the Issuer with an appropriately rated bank.